 During the final shootout between the baddies and the cops, the pilot window of the grey GM is destroyed but appears perfect a second later.

 When Costello and French encounter the cops, the first shot shows the cops' car turning their lights on.
 In a new shot a second afterwards the lights on the middle and right side cars are out and they are turning them on again.
 On yet another new angle, the lights on the car on the left turn from off and on again in a split second.

-While Queenan is talking to Costello out on the street, watch the people behind him.
-First there's no one, then we have a shot of a woman and a huge line of kids passing next to her.
-Then back to Costello and the woman, who hasn't moved, is now miraculously visible behind him.
-To add to the mess, the kids have vanished.
+While Queenan is talking to Costello out on the street, the crowd behind them changes several times.
+First no one is behind them, then a woman is behind them, with a huge line of kids passing next to her.
+After a cut back to Costello, the woman is now visible behind him, and the kids have vanished.

-In the beginning when Costello is saying: "You could become cops or criminals", he has a cigarette in his mouth, but when he leans into to say: "whats the difference?", it disappears.
+In the beginning, when Costello says "You could become cops or criminals", a cigarette is in his mouth.
+When he leans in to say "Whats the difference?", it disappears.

 When Frank and Francis executes the couple on the beach, the woman falls almost on top of the man's back.
 When it cuts her body has almost moved off him.
 Then in the next shot she is on top of the man again.

 When Costello's bad guys are pulling up in the van to the building where Queenan and Costigan are talking, you can see the wet tire marks where the van stops before it gets there.

 After the football game, when Sullivan turns around to insult the other team, there's a guy with a light blue shirt that steps ahead of another one with a dark blue shirt.
 A second later their positions swap.

 After the beach scene, Costello is preaching young Sullivan on loaded guns.
 His cigarette disappears from his lips between shots.